itswadesh/litekart-docs-old/guide.md

   - The checkout page Displays the Order Amount + ShipCharge
   - This also has an option discount coupons which is appif valid.
-  - Here the user can choose the Payment options (CasDelivery, Paypal)
+  - Here the user can choose the Payment options (Cash On Delivery, Paypal, Instamojo[India] )
   - This page automatically choose the best available ShipOptions based on the total order weight and the shipper availability.
-  - While checkout the user can choose from any saddress.
+  - While checkout the user can choose from any address.

 ## Address Management
  The address management is integrated into the checkout page to make the checkout experience single view